 Step Back in Time at Arbor Lodge State Historical Park

-The showpiece of this 72-acre park is the historic mansion, with its 52 rooms and countless historic artifacts belonging to the Morton Family.
+The highlight of this 72-acre park is the historic mansion, with its 52 rooms and countless historic artifacts belonging to the Morton Family.
 The park also includes an arboretum, Italian terraced garden, log cabin, carriage house, walking trails, more than 200 varieties of lilacs and a charming whispering bench.

 The park grounds are open year-round; a park permit is not required to enter.
 The mansion is open for tours and special events under the direction of the Arbor Day Foundation.